Portuguese Empire: Portuguese Empire (1663–1822)

+This was the first anti-colonial revolt in India and one of the first by Catholic subjects in all European colonies.

+Thus, throughout the century, Brazil gained increasing importance to the empire, which exported brazilwood and sugar.

 Minas Gerais and the gold industry

-In 1693, gold was discovered at Minas Gerais in Brazil.
+In 1693, the Bandeirante Antônio Rodrigues de Arzão, Caipira from Taubaté, discovered gold in the interior of the Captaincy of São Vicente, an area currently corresponding to Minas Gerais, in Brazil.
 Major discoveries of gold and, later, diamonds in Minas Gerais, Mato Grosso and Goiás led to a "gold rush", with a large influx of migrants.
-The village became the new economic center of the empire, with rapid settlement and some conflicts.
+The village became the new economic focal point of the empire, with rapid settlement and some conflicts.
 This gold cycle led to the creation of an internal market and attracted a large number of immigrants.
-By 1739, at the apex of the mining boom, the population of Minas Gerais was somewhere between 200,000 and 250,000.
+In 1739, when Minas Gerais was already separated as a captaincy, its population was somewhere between 200,000 and 250,000.

 The gold rush considerably increased the revenue of the Portuguese crown, who charged a fifth of all the ore mined, or the "fifth".
-Diversion and smuggling were frequent, along with altercations between Paulistas (residents of São Paulo) and Emboabas (immigrants from Portugal and other regions in Brazil), so a whole set of bureaucratic controls began in 1710 with the captaincy of São Paulo and Minas Gerais.
-By 1718, São Paulo and Minas Gerais became two captaincies, with eight vilas created in the latter.
+Diversion and smuggling were frequent, along with altercations between Paulistas and Emboabas (Term of the Paulista General Language and Caipira dialect that refers to 'foreigner', used at the time to refer to immigrants from Portugal and other regions in Brazil).
+In 1709, after the defeat of the Bandeirantes in the War of the Emboabas, which culminated in the bankruptcy and sale of the Captaincy of São Vicente to the Portuguese crown, which would reorganize it as the Captaincy of São Paulo and Minas de Ouro, a whole set of bureaucratic controls began.
 The crown also restricted the diamond mining within its jurisdiction and to private contractors.
-In spite of gold galvanizing global trade, the plantation industry became the leading export for Brazil during this period; sugar constituted at 50% of the exports (with gold at 46%) in 1760.
+In spite of gold increasing global commerce, the plantation industry became the leading export for Brazil during this period; sugar constituted at 50% of the exports (with gold at 46%) in 1760.